Engelberg/instaparse/docs/IncrementalVectors.md

 # Incremental Vectors

 Incremental vectors are a drop-in replacement for Clojure's vectors, designed to solve the performance problems that occur with large vectors in applications with a heavy interleaving of modification and hashing.
+It exists as part of the instaparse library because I created it to address a performance issue with instaparse, but it is not directly related to parsing and can easily be used independently of the other components of the instaparse library.

 ## The Problem